Closed shop: Canada

 The status of closed shops varies from province to province within Canada.
 The Supreme Court has ruled that Section Two of the Charter of Rights and Freedoms guaranteed both the freedom to associate and the freedom not to associate, but employees in a work-environment largely dominated by a union were beneficiaries of union policies and so should pay union fees, regardless of membership status.
 However, religious and conscientious objectors were allowed the option of paying the amount to a registered charity instead.

 Australia

-All forms of closed shops in the Commonwealth are illegal under Workplace Relations Act 1996.
-There was an attempt by the Howard Government to change the definition of what constituted a closed shop under the Workplace Relations Legislation Amendment (More Jobs, More Pay) Bill 1999.
-However the bill was subsequently defeated.
+All forms of closed shops in the Commonwealth are illegal under federal workplace laws.
+Discriminating against an employee, or prospective employee, due to their status as a union, or non-union, member is considered an "adverse action" and is hence illegal under S.342 of the Fair Work Act 2009.